About Me

 What I'm Doing

 My research focuses on graph deep learning for irregular spatiotemporal data.
-I study the problems of imputation, regularization, and prediction of data coming over time from both physical and virtual sensor networks.
+I'm interested in the application of graph-based methods in problems regarding data coming from sensor networks, like imputation, regularization, and prediction of observations.

 You can find a list of my publications here.